MicrosoftDocs/customer-insights/ci-docs/data/data-prep-overview.md

 ## Data prep report

 After unification is completed, the system automatically generates a data prep report based on your ingested and unified data, and analyzes contextual information on your data.
 This information is updated anytime you run unification.

+> [!NOTE]
+> Because the data quality checks are based on the ingested and unified data, any issues that surface would involve updating the source data.

 Access the **Data prep report** from the **Home** page, the **Data sources** page, or the **Predictions** page.